24/7 Plumbing Emergency Hotline Call 1300 721 996

 If your hot water is the only source of the rotten egg smell, the problem is likely originating in your hot water heater.

-Tank water heaters have an element called a sacrificial anode rod, which is responsible for drawing corrosive minerals towards itself and away from the walls of your tank.
-If the sacrificial anode is a magnesium rod, it may release hydrogen sulphide gas when corroding and reacting with the sulphates in the water.
-You may also notice mineral build up if your hot water is too hot.
+Tank water heaters have an element called a sacrificial anode rod, which draws corrosive minerals toward itself and away from the tank walls.
+If the sacrificial anode is a magnesium rod, it may release hydrogen sulphide gas as it corrodes and reacts with the sulphates in the water.
+You may also notice mineral buildup if your hot water is too hot.

-- The best course of action is to contact a licensed hot water plumber to flush and clean your system, replacing the anode rod and getting rid of the bacteria and particles that create the hydrogen sulphide gas.
-Some people are tempted to remove the anode rod as a cheap fix; however, this leaves your tank highly vulnerable to rust, shortening its lifespan dramatically.
+• The best course of action is to contact a licensed hot water plumber to flush and clean your system, replace the anode rod, and remove the bacteria and particles that produce hydrogen sulphide gas.
+Some people are tempted to remove the anode rod as a cheap fix; however, this leaves your tank highly vulnerable to rust, dramatically shortening its lifespan.

 If your cold water smells